-i.
+- i.
+Volunteer Recognition - ii.
+Child care room for children during Parent Volunteer meetings. - iii.
 A notice of thanks will be published in the newspaper to all parents who participated in both parent-teacher conferences.

 F. Information Kits

 Parent kits containing pertinent school information will be furnished to each parent.
 Each kit will contain: